Lemon Herb Spatchcock Cornish Hen

 Why spatchcock a Cornish hen?

-Spatchcocking is the process of removing the backbone of the bird and pressing it flat.
+Spatchcocking is removing the bird’s backbone and pressing it flat.

-This creates an even surface area of your bird, ensuring that it cooks more evenly; no dry breasts here!
+This creates an even surface area for your bird, ensuring that it cooks more evenly—no dry breasts here!

 How to spatchcock a Cornish hen

-You can do this process (called “spatchcocking”) to any bird, like a turkey, or a bigger roasting chicken.
-Once you give it a try, you’ll see how easy it is!
+You can do this process (called “spatchcocking”) on any bird, like a turkey or a bigger roasting chicken.
+Once you try it, you’ll see how easy it is!

 First, make sure you have a good pair of kitchen shears.
 The sharper they are, the easier it will be to remove the backbone.